Natural Resources Boost Michigan's Economy

 - Michigan's hunter participation ranks third in the nation — 795,535 licensed hunters in 2011 — contributing nearly $28 million in federal funds to wildlife management and wildlife habitat restoration.

-- More than 1.3 million people every year visit the Michigan Historical Museum system, (which includes the flagship Michigan Historical Center in Lansing, as well as 11 regional museums), the Archives of Michigan and Mackinac State Historic Parks.
+- More than 1.3 million people every year visit the Michigan History Museum system, (which includes the flagship Michigan History Center in Lansing, as well as 11 regional museums), the Archives of Michigan and Mackinac State Historic Parks.

 - In 2012, state parks saw 1 million camp nights for the first time since 2005, a significant milestone that can be attributed in part to the success of the innovative Recreation Passport that provides access to state parks, recreation areas, trailheads and boating access sites.